Christian Bethancourt Player Props: Rays vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff is 12th in MLB with a collective 8.9 strikeouts per nine innings.
+- The Yankees pitching staff ranks 13th in the league with a collective 8.9 strikeouts per nine innings.

-- The Yankees have a 3.91 team ERA that ranks ninth across all league pitching staffs.
+- The Yankees' 3.92 team ERA ranks ninth among all MLB pitching staffs.

-- The Yankees rank 16th in baseball in home runs surrendered (125 total, 1.2 per game).
+- Yankees pitchers combine to surrender 129 total home runs at a clip of 1.2 per game (to rank 19th in baseball).

+- Rodon gets the start for the Yankees, his fifth of the season.
+He is 1-3 with a 5.75 ERA and 15 strikeouts through 20 1/3 innings pitched.

-- In his most recent appearance on Tuesday, the righty tossed six innings against the New York Mets, giving up six earned runs while surrendering seven hits.
+- In his most recent appearance on Wednesday, the lefty tossed 5 2/3 innings against the New York Mets, allowing one earned run while surrendering four hits.

-- In 19 games this season, the 30-year-old has amassed a 4.77 ERA and 9.5 strikeouts per nine innings, while allowing a batting average of .210 to opposing batters.
+- The 30-year-old has put up an ERA of 5.75, with 6.6 strikeouts per nine innings, in four games this season.
+Opponents have a .211 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.